-The University of Louisiana at Lafayette Graduate School uses a portfolio approach in all admissions decisions.
-While GRE or GMAT scores are an essential part of the UL Lafayette application, applicants should know that test scores are only one of many factors that contribute to an applicant’s admission, denial, or receipt of funding.
+The University of Louisiana at Lafayette Graduate School takes a holistic approach in admissions decisions.
+While GRE or GMAT scores may be an essential part of the application for some programs, applicants should know that test scores are only one of many factors that contribute to an applicant’s admission, denial, or offer of funding.
 Graduate programs take into account GPA and letters of recommendation, as well as other documents, when assessing an applicant’s academic potential and ability.

-Official GMAT scores are required for students applying to the MBA (Master of Business Administration), MBA Health Care Administration, and master’s in accounting programs.
+Official GMAT scores are required for students applying to the MBA (Master of Business AdministRather, these scores represent one piece of the holistic application review.greration), MBA Health Care Administration, and master’s in accounting programs.
 At the discretion of the graduate coordinator of these programs, the GRE may be accepted in lieu of GMAT scores.

 International applicants must demonstrate English language proficiency by submitting satisfactory official scores for the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing Services) tests.
 You must take the test before submitting an application.

-A satisfactory score for admission to the UL Lafayette Graduate School is a TOEFL total score of 79 or an IELTS combined score of 6.5.
+A satisfactory score for admission to the UL Lafayette Graduate School is a TOEFL total score of 79, IELTS combined score of 6.5, or PTE score of 53.

 You are required to demonstrate English proficiency if you do not have a baccalaureate or graduate degree with primary instruction in English awarded from an accredited institution in the United States, Australia, Canada, Ireland, New Zealand, and/or the United Kingdom (England, Northern Ireland, Scotland, and Wales).
 The Graduate School reserves the right to require proof of English proficiency.